creativescala/creative-scala/book/src/pages/programs/abstraction.md

 Whenever we have an expression we can substitute a name that refers to the same value.

 Abstraction makes code easier to read and write.
-Let's take as an example creating a sequence of boxes like shown in @:fref(programs:sequential-boxes).
+Let's take as an example creating a sequence of boxes like the below.

-@:figure{ img = "./src/pages/programs/sequential-boxes.pdf+svg", key = "#fig:programs:sequential-boxes", caption = "Five boxes filled with Royal Blue" }
+@:figure{ img = "sequential-boxes.svg", key = "#fig:programs:sequential-boxes", caption = "Five boxes filled with Royal Blue" }

 We can write out a single expression that creates the picture.